 I remember that the Gabilan Mountains to the east of the valley were light gay mountains full of sun and loveliness and a kind of invitation, so that you wanted to climb into their warm foothills almost as you want to climb into the lap of a beloved mother.
 They were beckoning mountains with a brown grass love.
 The Santa Lucias stood up against the sky to the west and kept the valley from the open sea, and they were dark and brooding-unfriendly and dangerous.
-I always found in myself a dread of west and a love of east.
+I always found in myself a does of west and a love of east.
 Where I ever got such an idea I cannot say, unless it could be that the morning came over the peaks of the Gabilans and the night drifted back from the ridges of the Santa Lucias.
 It may be that the birth and death of the day had some part in my feeling about the two ranges of mountains.

 From both sides of the valley little streams slipped out of the hill canyons and fell into the bed of the Salinas River.
 In the winter of wet years the streams ran full-freshet, and they swelled the river until sometimes it raged and boiled, bank full, and then it was a destroyer.
 The river tore the edges of the farm lands and washed whole acres down; it toppled barns and houses into itself, to go floating and bobbing away.
-It trapped cows and ome pools would be left in deep swirl places under and willows straightened up with the ood de in their upper branches.
-T sun drove it undergroun Filt was ummer ot a f ted about it how dangerous it was in a we ad and so ter and boast about anything if it's a ou have.
-Maybe the less you have, the more you are require mer.
-You to boast
+It trapped cows and pigs and sheep and drowned they in its muddy brown water and carried them to the sea.
+Then when the late spring came, the river drew in from its edges and the sand banks appeared.
+And in the summer the river didn't run at all above ground.
+Some pools would be left in the deep swirl places under a high bank.
+The tules and grasses grew, back, and willows straightened up with the flood debas in their upper branches.
+The Salinas was only a part-time river.
+The summer sun drove it underground.
+It was not a fine river at all, but it was the only one we had and no we boated about it how dangerous it was in a wet winter and how dry it was in a dry summer.
+You can boast about anything if it's all you have.
+Maybe the less you have, the more you are required to boast.

-The floor of the Salinas Valley, between the ranges and below the foothills, is fevel because this valley used to be the bottom of a hundred-mile infet from the sea.
+The floor of the Salinas Valley, between the ranges and below the foothills, is level because this valley used to be the bottom of a hundred-mile inlet from the sea.
 The river mouth at Moss Landing was centuries ago the entrance to this long inland water.
 Once, fifty miles down the valley, my father bored a well.
 The drill came up first with topsoil and then with gravel and then with white sea sand full of shells and even pi...